-- A. Prepare a 2010 emissions inventory no later than 2015. - B. Update the CAP no later than 2017 to incorporate new technology, programs, and policies that reduce emissions.
+A. Prepare an updated emissions inventory no later than 2018 or as soon as comprehensive information to inventory 2015 GHG emissions is available.

-C. Update and amend the CAP, as necessary, should the City find that specific measures are not achieving intended emissions reductions.
+- B. Update the CAP no later than 2020 to incorporate new technology, programs, and policies that reduce emissions and consider a reduction target for future horizons consistent with State legislation. - C. Update and amend the CAP, as necessary, should the City find that specific measures are not achieving intended emissions reductions.